store-craft/storecraft/packages/db-mongodb-node/db-strategy.md

 **products/collections/discounts/posts/shipping/storefronts**.{media} --> `image.url`

+Some collections have `media[]` array, and we use it to keep track of used images in the system, it is a soft feature. no hard relations on them.

 `image DELETE`
+- remove from storage if it's there
 - for each `products/collections/discounts/posts/shipping/storefronts`, that has image url in it's `media` array, simply remove it.

+`products/collections/discounts/posts/shipping/storefronts GET`:
+- fetch storage settings
+- for each media url entry, if it has `storage://`, rewrite it for CDN setting

+`products/collections/discounts/posts/shipping/storefronts SAVE`:
+- for each media url entry:
+  - upsert `image` record with the url

 ## customers --> auth_user
 they are related through `customer.auth_id` field